 1970 - He is exiled to Mozambique, another Portuguese colony, when his efforts to secure independence for East Timor raise the ire of the colonial administration.

-1974 - The announcement by a new government in Portugal that it intends to withdraw from its colonies divides the East Timorese population and results in the formation of new political groups - the leftist Revolutionary Front for an Independent East Timor (Fretilin), the Timorese Democratic Union (UDT), and the Popular Democratic Association of Timor (Apodeti).
+1974 - The announcement by a new government in Portugal that it intends to withdraw from its colonies divides the East Timorese population and leads to the formation of three new political groups - the leftist Revolutionary Front for an Independent East Timor (Fretilin), the Timorese Democratic Union (UDT), and the Popular Democratic Association of Timor (Apodeti).

-1975 - The rise in the influence of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.
-As the Portuguese administrators leave, Fretilin troops seize the bulk of the colonial armoury.
+1975 - The rise of Fretilin causes concern in Indonesia, which fears that East Timor may turn communist.

-The UDT, also concerned by the rise of Fretilin, stages an abortive coup d'état on 10 August, leading to a civil war between Fretilin and an anticommunist coalition of UDT and Apodeti.
-Fretilin quickly takes control, occupying most of the province by September, despite the military support given to UDT and Apodeti by Indonesia.
+The UDT is also concerned by the rise of Fretilin.
+An attempt by the UDT to seize power leads to a civil war between Fretilin and an anticommunist coalition of UDT and Apodeti.
+Fretilin quickly gets the upper hand, occupying most of the province by September, despite the military support given to UDT and Apodeti by Indonesia.

 Indonesia invades on 7 December, landing forces at Dili and at Baukau, 100 kilometres to the east, and installing a puppet government composed of members of UDT and Apodeti.

-Ramos-Horta, who just days before the invasion left East Timor to represent it overseas, escapes the violence.
+Ramos-Horta, who just days before the invasion left East Timor to represent the country overseas, escapes the violence.
 He travels to New York to plead East Timor's case at the United Nations.
-Ramos-Horta becomes the youngest person to address the United Nations (UN) Security Council, successfully calling on it to pass a resolution demanding that Indonesia withdraw and give his people the right to self-determination.
+Ramos-Horta becomes the youngest person to address the UN Security Council.
+His representations help convince the Security Council to pass a resolution demanding that Indonesia withdraw from East Timor and give its people the right to self-determination.
 Indonesia ignores the resolution.

-On 31 May the puppet government votes for integration with Indonesia, and on 17 July East Timor becomes the Indonesian province of Timor Timur.
+1976 - On 31 May East Timor's puppet government votes for integration with Indonesia.
+On 17 July East Timor becomes the Indonesian province of Timor Timur.

-Most of the world, including Portugal, never recognises the annexation and the move is condemned by the UN, which continues to recognise Portuguese sovereignty over the territory.
+Most of the world, including Portugal, never recognises the annexation.
+The UN condemns Indonesia's action and continues to recognise Portuguese sovereignty over East Timor.

-1977 -85 - Ramos-Horta acts as the permanent representative of Fretilin at the UN, becoming one of the primary voices for East Timor on the world stage.
-He addresses the UN Security Council, the fourth committee of the UN General Assembly, the UN Special Committee on Decolonisation, the UN Commission on Human Rights, the Council on Foreign Relations and the Commission on Human Rights of the European Parliament.
+1977 - Between 1977 and 1985, Ramos-Horta acts as the permanent representative of Fretilin at the UN, becoming one of the primary voices for East Timor on the world stage.
+He addresses the UN Security Council, the UN Special Political and Decolonisation Committee, the UN Commission on Human Rights, the Council on Foreign Relations and the Commission on Human Rights of the European Parliament.
 He speaks out against human rights violations by the Indonesian military and promotes a peace plan to end the violence in his country.

-1989 - Eventually settling in Sydney, Australia, Ramos-Horta founds the DTP (diplomacy training program) in the law faculty at the University of New South Wales.
+1989 - Ramos-Horta settles in Sydney, Australia.
+He founds the Diplomacy Training Program (DTP) in the law faculty at the University of New South Wales.
 The DTP aims to train indigenous peoples, minorities and human rights activists from the Asia-Pacific region in the UN human rights system.

 1992 - Timorese resistance leader Xanana Gusmao is captured in Dili by the Indonesian military on 20 November and charged with subversion.

-1993 - In March the US begins to support critics of Indonesia's rule in East Timor.
+1993 - The international community begins to question Indonesia's rule in East Timor.
 The UN Human Rights Commission adopts a resolution expressing "deep concern" at human rights violations by Indonesia in East Timor.
 In May the administration of US President Bill Clinton places Indonesia on a human rights "watch" list.
 When Suharto meets Clinton in Tokyo in July concerns are raised about the East Timor human rights issue.

-In October, Ramos-Horta and Bishop Carlos Belo are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor."
+1996 - In October Ramos-Horta and Bishop Carlos Belo are awarded the Nobel Peace Prize for "their work towards a just and peaceful solution to the conflict in East Timor".